-Your next step, if you haven’t already done so, is to create corresponding DNS records for your domain in the Rackspace Cloud Control Panel.
-You can follow the instructions in the next article to learn how to create DNS records through the Control Panel.
+Finally, you need to create the corresponding DNS records for your domain in the Rackspace Cloud Control Panel.
+For instructions, see create DNS records through the Control Panel.

 How long does DNS propagation take?

-DNS propagation is the time it takes for the updated information that you provided to your registrar (the new name servers for your domain) to be communicated through the hierarchical DNS system.
-In general, DNS propagation of new name server information should take no longer than 24 - 48 hours.
+The term DNS propagation refers to the amount of time it takes for the updated information that you provide to your registrar (the new name servers for your domain) to be communicated through the hierarchical DNS system.
+In general, DNS propagation of new name server information should take no longer than 24 to 48 hours.

-How do I know my domain is set up correctly?
+How do I know if my domain is set up correctly?

-There are a number of ways you can test your DNS.
-You can use the
+There are a number of methods that you can use to test the DNS.
+For example,

-command from a Linux machine to view the DNS records associated with
+dig command from a Linux® machine to view the DNS records

-your domain.
-This will also confirm for you that DNS propagation has
+that are associated with your domain.
+This method also confirms that DNS

-The level of support we provide for Managed Infrastructure Cloud Servers encompasses the server hardware, the datacenter environment, and the Internet connectivity to your server.
-We do not support the configuration of applications on your server, including OS-level configurations.
-If you have verified that DNS and your firewall are correctly configured and your site is still inaccessible, you will need to take a closer look at the configuration of your web applications.
+The level of support that we provide for Managed Infrastructure Cloud Servers encompasses the server hardware, data center environment, and Internet connectivity to your server.
+We do not support the configuration of applications on your server, including operating system-level configurations.
+If you’ve verified that the DNS and the firewall are correctly configured and your site is still inaccessible, you need to take a closer look at the configuration of your web applications.

 Except where otherwise noted, content on this site is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License